MAbdurahman/tw-css-email-subscribe/README.md

 # tw-css-email-subscribe

-This is a simple Tailwind CSS setup to start building projects using Tailwind CLI.
+This is an application utilizing TailwindCSS.
+It is a simple setup to build TailwindCSS projects and get familiarized with TailwindCSS.

 # To Use